 The primary way for us to make use of ketones is to fast (ingest no food at all and have only water, tea, coffee and electrolytes).
 This forces our body to use its fat reserves to create ketones to give energy to our systems.
 The other way is to go on a ketogenic diet, a diet low in carbohydrates and moderate in protein which does not bring in sufficient glucose to fuel your systems on glucose.
 Just as a fast, the ketogenic diet forces your body to burn fat as fuel.
 B

 Vitamin B12 is critical to your body’s ability to transform food into available energy for your cells, as well as maintain the health of nerves and blood cells.
-A deficiency in B12 can lead to a type of anemia that causes fatigue and weakness.
+A deficiency in B12 can lead to a type of iron deficiency that causes fatigue and weakness.
 Because the body is unable to synthesize B12 on its own and must get it from food sources, it’s actually fairly common to be deficient in this vital nutrient.